iontodirel/matchbox_aprs/README.md

   - KISS TNC over the USB or Bluetooth
     - GNSS data can also be routed throught the same interface
     - APRS packets can optionally be sent and received in plain text instead of AX.25
     - Simple text based command interface can be used to configure the modem, tracker, digipeater, and GNSS receiver
+    - Digital modes can be configured programatically (M0-M3)
   - RXA/TXA Calibration
     - TX calibration using Bessel null.
 The daughter board can instruct the modem to send a sweeping test signal in the TX chain.
     - RX calibration allows detecting RX chain signal clipping and help set the right sound volume on the radio.